black-magic-mks/count-me-in/README.md

 neo4j start
 ```
 You may need to [install Java](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to run neo4j.
 You can interact with the database through its web interface by navigating to `localhost:7474`.
-If it asks for a username and password use `neo4j` for both.
+If it asks for a username and password use `neo4j` for both (you may need to change your password twice to get it back to `neo4j`).
 When you're done, stop the database with:

 ```
 neo4j stop